-Razor knife, various grits of sand-paper, screwdrivers, drill bits, awl, wrenches, nut driver, masking tape drill, ruler, small square and finishing supplies
+Razor knife, various grits of sand-paper, screwdrivers, drill bits, awl, wrenches, nut driver, masking/painters tape, super/regular glue, drill, ruler, small square and finishing supplies

 Parts:

 Finishing Your Kit:

 All the wood parts in this Solo Banjo Kit have come sealed and ready to assemble, but if you prefer to finish the kit to a higher quality level, now is the time to prepare the parts.
 If you just want to assemble the kit the way it comes, take the time to check the parts and sand whatever areas require smoothing for your comfort and enjoyment playing.